7-Day Bunsby Islands Kayaking Expedition

 - Weather permitting, and depending on where we camped the night before, we will likely proceed closer to the Acous Peninsula to allow for a possible day outing to Columbia Cove or Surfer Beach at Jackobson Point on the Brooks Peninsula.
 A day visit to the Brooks could include time for forest walk, beach combing, body surfing, and creek exploration up to a secluded waterfall and pool.

 - On the water, we are likely to encounter Tufted Puffins, Stellar Sea Lions, Sea Otters, and possibly even a Harbour Porpoise, Humpback Whale, or Minke Whale.

-- Nearby day-paddling options allow us to visit, with permission, the fallen totems in the long-abandoned Che:k:tles7et'h' (Checleset) First Nation village site at the Acous Peninsula, Battle Bay (and River), and an old Che:k:tles7et'h' (Checleset) defensive site currently inhabited by long-time friend, elder, and master weaver, Lucy Paivio.
+- Nearby day-paddling options allow us to visit, with permission, a fallen totem in the long-abandoned Che:k:tles7et'h' (Checleset) First Nation village site, Battle Bay (and River), and an old Che:k:tles7et'h' (Checleset) defensive site currently inhabited by long-time friend, elder, and master weaver, Lucy Paivio.